4Subsea/smsfusion-python/docs/user_guide/quickstart.rst

 over time if they are not corrected.
 Thus, Aided INS (AINS) systems incorporate additional long-term stable aiding measurements to ensure convergence and stability of the INS.
-The aiding measuruments are typically provided by a `global navigation satellite system` (GNSS) or a compass, providing absolute position, velocity, and heading information.
+The aiding measuruments are typically provided by a `global navigation satellite system` (GNSS) and a compass, providing absolute position, velocity, and heading information.

+In scenarios where only compass aiding (but no GNSS) is available, the INS cannot provide reliable position and velocity information but still deliver stable attitude estimates.
+When the AINS is operated in this mode, we call it a `Attitude and Heading Reference System` (AHRS).

 In scenarios where aiding measurements are not available, the INS must rely solely on the IMU's measurements to estimate the body's motions.
 In such scenarios, only the roll